n8v/jquery.reloadify/README.md

 </script>
 ```

 `my_url` is up to you.
-Make it change whenever you want the page to reload, like whenever you take a sip of coffee or something.
+Make it change whenever you want the page to reload, like whenever you take a sip of coffee or touch a key or something.
+This supports 304 Not Modified codes just fine and it saves some bytes.
 Beware [the Same Origin Policy](http://en.wikipedia.org/wiki/Same_origin_policy)!

+## Totally Advanced Options

-Or if you have Special Needs of Great Impatience, give it a configuration object such as:
+If you have Special Needs of Great Impatience, give it a configuration object such as:

 ```js
   $().reloadify({